vimpostor/copycat/README.md

 ```

 Internally `copycat` uses a modern [Seccomp Notifier](https://man7.org/linux/man-pages/man2/seccomp_unotify.2.html) implementation to reliably intercept system calls.
-This is cleaner and much faster than usual `ptrace`-based implementations.
+This is more elegant and much faster than usual `ptrace`-based implementations.
 However due to this relatively new Linux Kernel feature, `copycat` only works on **Linux 5.9** or higher.

 # Building